CoffeeVampir3/audiocraft-webui/README.md

 - **Top-K**: Unclear how it affects generation, needs more testing.
 - **Top-P**: Same as above.
 - **Duration**: Length of generated music.
+- **Classifier Free Guidance**: Controls creativity, lower number = "more creative freedom" in theory at least.
+- **Temperature**: Also a sort of creativity guide, your outputs will be terrible if this is too high.
+- **Segments**: Number of segments to generate.
+Each segment will be (duration-overlap) long, so if duration is 30 seconds and overlap is 5 seconds, with 3 segments, you will get 75 seconds of audio out.
+- **Overlap**: The overlap for the segment, as explained above.
+More overlap = more consistent music between segments.

 ## Changelog: